csshlok/Chess/README.md

 This project actually has a dataset which you need to download and open alongside the code or else your pieces will not load as they won't get the path for the images and even the moves will not work.
 This code works on a set dataset and if one studies the 'book.txt' file which encompasses the moves.
 You might be able to put up a good fight..

-Until next time, it's Azazel a.k.a Shlok
+Until next time, it's Azazel a.k.a Shlok..

 Next respo might be a C or C++ project.